 - Zucchini Noodles, or any other type of veggie noodles.
 Zucchini is my favorite based on its carb count and flavor profile.

 - Cauliflower, turn this dish into cauliflower mac and cheese!
 Just roast the cauliflower before pouring your cheese sauce over it.

 - Shirataki Noodles, have you tried these before?
 They’re not everyone’s favorite — but they’re carb count makes them worth mentioning.
 Give ‘em a try and let me know what you think!

 One last thing!
 When making this keto spaghetti squash, I add shredded rotisserie chicken so I can serve it as a main dish (as opposed to a keto spaghetti squash side dish!)

-- Vegetable Oil for cooking the spaghetti squash
+- Mild Tasting Oil (see notes below) for cooking the spaghetti squash

 - 1 Cup Gruyere shredded

 - 1/4 Teaspoon Cayenne Pepper